 Photography: applicants to the photography program may submit a portfolio of 12-20 photographs or a visual portfolio as described above under “Visual Portfolio.”
-Photography applicants are not required to submit three to five observational drawings, however it is strongly encouraged.
+Photography applicants are not required to submit three to five observational drawings, however it is strongly encouraged as your first year at Pratt will include drawing, painting, sculpture.
 Portfolios must be uploaded at pratt.slideroom.com.
 A writing sample is not required.

 Construction Management: this program does not require a portfolio submission.

-Writing and Critical and Visual Studies: applicants are required to submit a writing portfolio with samples of their writing (no more than ten pages).
+Writing, Critical and Visual Studies, and B.A. in History of Art and Design: applicants are required to submit a writing portfolio with samples of their writing (no more than ten pages).
 Writing applicants may submit poetry, short stories, and excerpts from novels, articles, and essays.
 Please submit one example of analytical writing.
 We encourage you to submit several examples of your writing in different styles.
 If you submit poetry, you must also submit some prose.
-Critical and Visual Studies applicants should submit examples of analytical writing.
+Critical and Visual Studies and B.A. in History of Art and Design applicants should submit examples of analytical writing.